 The Queen/Saulter Library is pleased to provide space for art exhibits in a beautiful historic building.
 Artists are invited to submit their work for possible exhibition during the 2017-2018 exhibit season.
 Works in all media, including photography (no sculptures) will be considered.
 Selected artists are given three-month showings.
 Artists or groups of artists selected to exhibit will pay a $20 plus HST exhibition fee at the time of installation.
 Please contact the Queen/Saulter Library for more information or email firstname.lastname@example.org.

-* CALL FOR INSTRUMENT DONATIONS: East End Music Project
+* CALL FOR INSTRUMENT DONATIONS: The Music Project

-The East End Music Project offers non-profit music education for east end kids.
+The Music Project offers non-profit music education for east end kids.
 With increased enrollment, more children are learning music but there is a great need for additional instruments (keyboards, hand drums, bongos, guitars, and ukuleles).
-To donate, please contact Miranda at: eastendmusicproject(at)gmail(dot)com
+Learn more about The Music Project and how to donate HERE.

 * RENTAL OPPORTUNITY: Crow’s Theatre

 Are you planning a performance?
 Are you looking for a great space for your class or workshop?
 The new Crow’s Theatre performance facility is booking rentals.
 Conveniently located at the corner of Dundas St. East and Carlaw Ave., in the heart of Leslieville, the new home includes three dynamic space suitable for performances, events, weddings, classes, workshops, meetings and rehearsals.
 Visit the Crow’s Theatre website HERE to learn more about the new venue and how it might suit your upcoming performance, event or workshop needs.
 For more information, please email margaret(at)crowstheatre(dot)com.

 * CALL FOR ARTISTS: Office of Beaches-East York MP Nathaniel Erskine-Smith